MaslowCorporation/GTA-SAN-ANDREAS-VR/readme_assets/create_uevr_plugin/README.md

 ### Let's create a UEVR plugin ;-)

+In order to make this VR experience satisfying, we need to implement some motion controls.

+Among all the motion controls, the driving motion controls are the most important ones, especially in a game like Grand Theft Auto, where driving is a major part of the experience, so, let's roll our sleeves up and let's figure out how to do this.

+We will need to create a [UEVR C++ plugin](https://praydog.github.io/uevr-docs/plugins/getting_started.html) to handle this.

+We can create plugins in C++ or Blueprint, or LUA.
+Let's create a C++ plugin.
+It's the simplest way.
+Lua would be better, but the UE4SS setup can be tedious ;-)

+Let's gooooo !!

 First, Let's setup our computer for C++ compilation.
 I assume you're using a Windows computer, so if you don't, Google for C++ setup for your OS.

 - Download Visual Studio at